Smengerl/mp3_doorbell/readme.md

 An example would be, to play a sound to not forget to switch off the lights when leaving home (e.g. when your front door contact is triggered).

 For this, you can add to your SD card suitable sound effects or even prepare TTS output in MP3s (there are free tools on the internet to create such MP3s for predefined text input via TTS services).

-Source code for these scripts is under `./ha_scripts`

 ```yaml
 triggers: